-Notice to Hong Kong investors: the Issuer confirms that the Notes to be issued under the Programme are intended for purchase by Professional Investors only and the Programme has been, and the Notes, to the extent they are to be listed on the SEHK, will be listed on the SEHK on that basis.
+Notice to Hong Kong investors: the Issuer confirms that the Notes to be issued under the Programme are intended for purchase by Professional Investors only and the Programme has been, and the Notes, to the extent they are to be listed on the SEHK on that basis.
 Accordingly, the Issuer confirms that the Notes are not appropriate as an investment for retail investors in Hong Kong.
 Investors should carefully consider the risks involved.